AlmaBroman/flea-finder-stockholm/README.md

  - Sign In/Out.
  - Find Events they are interested in.
  - Add their own events.
+ - Comment and like events.

 ## User Stories

+To view the User stories in the project please click on this [link](https://github.com/users/AlmaBroman/projects/3) Please note that the user stories all have a label signifying their importance and a label grouping them to a specific epic.

 | **EPIC** | **ID #** | **User Story** | **Github project** |
 |-------------|------------|---------------------|---------------------|